ABOUT CRC

 ESG/Sustainability at CRC

 CRC is principally concerned with its duty to investors to maximize returns and minimize risk.
-Yet we cannot expect to generate performance for investors unless we deliver sustainable value on multiple fronts, and ESG screens play an important role in CRC’s investment process.
-The ESG Committee, chaired by a senior investment partner, is charged with reviewing the Firm’s ESG policies and practices.
-Following its monthly meetings, the ESG Committee proposes improvements to senior management to ensure that policies and practices remain relevant, complete and effectively enforced.
-CRC became a signatory to the UN Principles for Responsible Investment (PRI) in early in 2023, joining “a community of over 5,000 organizations around the world that have publicly demonstrated their commitment to responsible investment.”
-We have also begun work with the service provider Climate Partner to help us satisfy investors’ emissions reporting needs.
+Yet we cannot expect to generate performance for investors unless we deliver sustainable value on multiple fronts, so ESG screens play a role in CRC’s investment process.
+The ESG Committee, chaired by a senior investment partner, is charged with reviewing the Firm’s ESG policies and practices around its investment activities.
+Following its monthly meetings, the ESG Committee proposes improvements to senior management to ensure that policies and practices remain relevant, accurate and effectively enforced.
+CRC became a signatory to the UN Principles for Responsible Investment (PRI) early in 2023, joining “a community of over 5,000 organizations around the world that have publicly demonstrated their commitment to responsible investment.”
+We also work with the service provider Climate Partner to consult on matters around carbon emission reporting and estimate our “corporate carbon footprint.”

 Sustainability as an Externality: An Accounting Manifesto by Richard Robb in Accounting for a Sustainable World Quarterly (March 2023), published by the Center for Accounting Research and Education at the University of Notre Dame, Mendoza School of Business.